njeruisaac/akan-form/README.md

 ## Project name
-- Akan Form
+- Akan Names

 ## Project Author
-- Isaac Njeru
+- Michelle michuki
 ## project description
-* Is a generation system of your akan name based on your birthday.
+* Is a system that calculates your and produces your Akan Name made using javascript and bootstrap.

-# Set up instructions
+## Set up instructions
   All you have to do is fill in your date,month and year of birth